-Risk Residual Impact 31 March 2021 Residual Likelihood 31 March 2021 1 Strategic Investment Board Ltd may not be able to recruit or retain the staff needed to achieve its business objectives.
-HIGH MEDIUM 2 Key stakeholder relationships may break down.
-MEDIUM MEDIUM 3 Strategic Investment Board Ltd's financial and other controls may not be sufficient to prevent or identify fraud.
+Risk Residual Impact 31 March 2022 Residual Likelihood 31 March 2022 1 Strategic Investment Board Ltd may not be able to recruit or retain the staff needed to achieve its business objectives.
+HIGH HIGH 2 Key stakeholder relationships may break down.
+HIGH MEDIUM 3 Strategic Investment Board Ltd's financial and other controls may not be sufficient to prevent or identify fraud.
 HIGH LOW 4 Strategic Investment Board Ltd's information may not be protected or managed adequately including Strategic Investment Board Ltd not being compliant with GDPR.
-MEDIUM LOW 5 Strategic Investment Board Ltd's performance may be adversely affected by its staff appointments being made subject to Civil Service Commission approval.
-RISK REMO\ REGIS 6 The implementation of the new Group Structure and Senior Leadership Team may fail to deliver the expected benefits and adversely impact on Strategic Investment Board Ltd's performance.
-HIGH MEDIUM 7 Strategic Investment Board Ltd's performance may be adversely affected by Covid-19.
-MEDIUM MEDIUM 8 Strategic Investment Board Ltd's work may be adversely affected by a recession (including one arising from Brexit) MEDIUM HIGH 9 Strategic Investment Board Ltd's budget may be insufficient to enable it to achieve its business objectives.
-HIGH HIGH
+MEDIUM LOW 5 Strategic Investment Board Ltd may suffer reputational damage through delays to key projects.
+MEDIUM MEDIUM 6 The implementation of the new Group Structure and Senior Leadership Team may fail to deliver the expected benefits and adversely impact on Strategic Investment Board Ltd's performance.
+HIGH HIGH 7 Strategic Investment Board Ltd's performance may be adversely affected by the Covid-19 pandemic, including by its long-term effects, or by other 'black swan' events.
+MEDIUM HIGH 8 Strategic Investment Board Ltd's work may be adversely affected by a recession (including one arising from Brexit) MEDIUM HIGH 9 Strategic Investment Board Ltd's budget may be insufficient to enable it to achieve its business objectives.
+HIGH HIGH 10 Policy changes may adversely impact on Strategic Investment Board Ltd's ability to fulfil its remit.
+HIGH MEDIUM

-The additional risks arising from the Covid-19 emergency pertaining at 31 March 2021 were:
+The additional risks arising from the Covid-19 pandemic pertaining at 31 March 2022 were:

-Risk Residual Impact 31 March Residual Likelihood 31 March 2021 2021 1 Strategic Investment Board Ltd staff may be unable to work because they contract Covid-19 or need to care for dependents who contract Covid-19 HIGH HIGH 2 Partner organisations may release Strategic Investment Board Ltd staff from their embedded roles.
-LOW LOW 3 Strategic Investment Board Ltd staff may be unable to work effectively because of IT failures LOW LOW 4 Fraudsters may make increased attempts to exploit the current unusual modes of working.
+Risk Residual Impact Residual Likelihood 31 March 31 March 2022 2022 1 Strategic Investment Board Ltd staff may be unable to work because they contract Covid-19 or need to care for dependents who contract Covid-19 HIGH MEDIUM 2 Partner organisations may release Strategic Investment Board Ltd staff from their embedded roles.
+HIGH HIGH 3 Strategic Investment Board Ltd staff may be unable to work effectively because of IT failures LOW LOW 4 Fraudsters may make increased attempts to exploit the current unusual modes of working.
 MEDIUM MEDIUM 5 There may be no suitable replacements for some staff deployed on high priority work, should they become incapacitated.
-HIGH HIGH 6 The pipeline of work for the SSU may fall away as a result of the Covid-19 crisis.
-MEDIUM LOW 7 The organisation may be adversely affected by the long term impact of the Covid-19 pandemic.
+HIGH MEDIUM 6 The pipeline of work for the SSU may fall away as a result of the Covid-19 crisis.
+MEDIUM LOW 7 Strategic Investment Board Ltd's performance may be adversely affected by long-term effects of the Covid-19 pandemic or by other 'Black Swan' events such as the invasion of Ukraine and rising inflation.
+MEDIUM MEDIUM 8 Strategic Investment Board Ltd's performance may be adversely affected by a poorly managed post-pandemic 'return to work'.
 MEDIUM MEDIUM